-Public Health Nurse: Career, Education & Salary
+Public Health Nurse: Certification & Career

 A public health nurse is a medical professional who works within the community to improve the overall health of its members.
 They focus on population health, which involves identifying health trends within specific communities and developing intervention plans to address these issues.